-During the Second World War both Italian and German prisoners of war were based in St Erth.
+During the Second World War both Italian and German prisoners of war were based in St Erth although as a small camp it does not appear to have been "officially" recorded.
 While here the Italians built the "hut" shown in the picture opposite together with those of the "field" where the camp was.
-More information and slideshow produced by Phill Had is available for viewing here.
+Some details of its history and photographs of how it looked collated by Mycetes from the collection of the late Russell Webber are here.
+A more recent slideshow some years after the demolition of the buildings produced by Phill Had is available for viewing here.

 ST ERTH RADIO SECURITY SERVICE STATION

 St Erth played a major role in spying on the enemy through listening in to messages, pinpointing where they were coming from and reporting back to Hut 6 at Bletchley.
 There is an excellent slideshow with accompanyin g WWII music on you tube which can be viewed here.
 Below is a photograph, courtesy of Mike Griffiths whose father was an operator at St Erth, taken in March 1946 outside the station of the operators.